 17 Mile Drive

-So I’m fixed by 9-30 am but the manager tells me the car’s computer will need time for the tyre pressure reading to reset but that it should do so after a while.
-Then it’s out onto Highway 1 and within 20 minutes I’m entering 17 Mile Drive.
+The car is fixed by 9-30 am.
+The manager tells me the car’s computer will need time for the tyre pressure reading to reset but that it should do so after a while.
+Then I’m out onto Highway 1 going south and within 20 minutes I’m entering 17 Mile Drive.
 I enter via the Hwy 1 gate (there’s an entry fee) and immediately I’m surrounded by forest on a narrow winding road.
 I didn’t know before but there are lots of other roads at various junctions and there are houses in the woods – people live in here.
-It’s all very picturesque as the road winds down towards the seafront… and then I’m in Spanish Bay at sea level.
+It’s all very picturesque as the road winds down towards the seafront… Soon I’m in Spanish Bay at sea level.

 It’s a gorgeous sight.
 The sky is clear and blue, it’s warming up nicely and there are very few people around.
 I park up and walk onto the beach of the Bay.
 Wow, it’s really pretty.
 After a wander around I’m back in the car and the Drive commences…

 OMG.
 Beautiful.
 Fantastic.
 Out of this world, almost.
 As I drive then stop at various turnouts and car parks, it’s even more stunning than the first morning down the PCH.
-Waves crashing over rocks, blue sky, sea spray, surfers riding the waves but it’s all so, so pretty, absolutely fantastic scenery.
+Waves crashing over rocks, blue sky, sea spray, and surfers riding the waves.
+It’s all so, so pretty, absolutely fantastic scenery.
 I stop every few hundred yards to take pictures as another perspective on the views comes to light.
 The Restless Sea, Point Joe, China Rock, Bird Rock, Seal Rock, Fanshell Overlook… all amazing views, one after another, gobsmacking in their beauty.

-At Fanshell Overlook on the Drive I could see some sea fog starting to build and roll in and I thought it would cloud over again today so I started to rush a bit – difficult on the narrow road as there are cyclists everywhere – to make sure I finished the Drive in clear weather but by now it’s cleared up again.
-That weather again…
+At Fanshell Overlook on the Drive I could see some sea fog starting to build and roll in.
+I thought it would cloud over again today so I started to rush a bit – difficult on the narrow road as there are cyclists everywhere – to make sure I finished the Drive in clear weather.
+Now however it’s cleared up again.
+That weather…

 After exiting the Drive I consult a map and park up on the road just above the entrance to the beach at Carmel Bay.
-It’s a lovely bay and beach and I wandered down to the sand for a closer look.
+It’s a lovely bay and beach, and I wandered down to the sand for a closer look.
 Back in the car I take the scenic route around the Bay, something I discovered on the web.
 This takes me on the aptly named Scenic Drive, right on the coast around Carmel Bay, literally hugging the coast.
-There are loads of houses on the road, overlooking the Bay, some actually on the beach or cliffs.
+There are loads of houses on the road, overlooking the Bay.
+Some are actually built on the beach or cliffs.
 Carmel’s a quirky town and the houses live up to this.

 Around another headland and past Carmel River State Beach, the route takes me to the Carmel Mission.
 This is a church and mission established in 1770 and it’s still active today.
-In fact I think I just missed a wedding and there’s a Sunday Mass in preparation so my timing is lucky in terms of being able to wander around the place.
-It’s the oldest mission in California, and the Basilica is really beautiful inside.
-There’s a large courtyard out back.
+In fact I think I just missed a wedding.
+There’s a Sunday Mass in preparation so my timing seems lucky in terms of being able to wander around the place.
+It’s the oldest mission in California.
+The Basilica is really beautiful inside and there’s a large courtyard out back.
 It was nice to see some old history in the US for a change, so much ‘history’ as they portray it seems to have happened almost yesterday. 🙂

 Whaling Station in the Cove

-No surprise that the skies clear by the time I’m back in Monterey but an hour or so later they start to build again and by 6 pm – nearing sunset time of 6.38 pm – the sky is almost completely covered so there will again be no sunset drive tonight, sadly.
+No surprise that the skies clear by the time I’m back in Monterey but an hour or so later they start to build again and by 6 pm – nearing sunset time of 6.38 pm – the sky is almost completely covered.
+There will again be no drive to a sunset tonight, sadly.